 In this role, the successful candidate will be responsible for working with the faculty to process and review grant applications, maintaining database of applications and managing information systems providing up-to-date sponsor policies and regulations.
-The candidate will be responsible for performing complex grant administration and fiscal management tasks relating to a wide range of grant activities to include interacting regularly with principal investigators/scientist and administrators from academic departments, leading grant preparation and submission process, overseeing and supporting all aspects of the grants program, as well as conducting ongoing monitoring and evaluations.
-The candidate will coordinate activities related to the application, set up grant accounts, and will be responsible for the management of new awards and continuing grants and/or contracts from a variety of federal, state, and private sources.
+The candidate will be responsible for performing complex grant administration and fiscal management tasks relating to a wide range of grant activities to include interacting regularly with principal investigators/scientist and administrators from academic departments.
+The candidate will also lead the grant preparation and submission process, oversee and support all aspects of the grants program, as well as conduct ongoing monitoring and evaluations.
+This position coordinates activities related to the application, sets up grant accounts, management of new awards and continuing grants and/or contracts from a variety of federal, state, and private sources.

 - Reviews and processes sponsor awards for financial and research compliance.
 Reviews requested actions for compliance with NYU, sponsor and governmental policies and assists the Principal Investigator, research team, and administrative department in attaining appropriate sponsor administrative approvals.
 Ensures appropriate account set-up, executes necessary changes during the period of performance, and coordinates project closeouts.
 Engages with departments as needed to insure Human Subjects (IRB), Animal Subjects (IACUC), and rDNA (IBC) compliance.
 Maintains award and compliance data for SPA records and maintains its accuracy in the internal grants database.

 - Tracks status of proposals and provides additional information as required by funding source: facilitates the development and submission of reports in accordance with grantor guidelines; develops and maintains contacts with local, State and federal funding agencies.